hmarrochio/Machine-Learning-and-the-Stock-Market/README.md

 ### Random Matrix Theory and the Stock Market

 Predicting the stock market is a very complicated task.
-I plan to use techniques from Physics and Mathematics, in particular insights from Random Matrix Theory, in order to characterize randomness in the dataset, and use it as a regularization in order to explore machine learning models of clustering and (if time permits) forecasting.
+I plan to use techniques from Physics and Mathematics, in particular insights from Random Matrix Theory, in order to characterize randomness in movements of stocks, and use it as regularization in order to explore machine learning models of clustering and (if time permits) incorporating these insights for forecasting portfolio strategies.